M-Kruse/GitRecycle/README.md

 ## Environment Variables

-In this development project, these are passed in when running the backend Django and frontend React processes.

 * REACT_APP_GITRECYCLE_AUTH_TOKEN - This is the token for the react frontend
 * REPO_STORAGE_PATH - This is the path to where the repos will be saved